 In pair with the protocol versioning (more info here: Improving protocols: versions, comments and history) for a better-controlled protocol design workflow, OneLab users can lock their latest protocol version to make sure no additional changes are made on this version by anyone.

 To be able to edit this protocol again, you will need to unlock it.
 This will create a new version on which you can freely make your modifications.

 1. Lock a protocol version to block editing

 a.
 Click on the lock toggle in the header

 b.
 Enter the mandatory reason behind your action.
 Optionally, you can enter your credentials in order to “e-sign” the locked state of this protocol version.

-This user electronic signature is a requirement in specific regulated environment.
+This user electronic signature is a requirement in a specific regulated environment.

 2. Unlock a protocol version and create a new version